Skip to main content

 Last updated:

-All domestic properties in Wales are put into 9 bands (bands A to I).
-The bands are based on how much a home and the land it is on is worth.
+All domestic properties in Wales are put into 9 tax bands (bands A to I).
+The tax bands are based on how much a home and the land it is on is worth.

-The Valuation Office Agency (VOA) value properties for Council Tax purposes.
-They are the governments' property experts.
+The Valuation Office Agency (VOA) values properties for Council Tax purposes.
+They are the governments' property experts for Wales and England.

-Watch their video which answers common questions on Council Tax.
-The video also has information on how properties are banded and what you need to do to challenge your band.
+Watch their video which answers common questions about Council Tax.
+The video also has information about how properties are banded and what you need to do if you want to challenge your band.

-Note, that challenges to Council Tax bands are subject to VOA criteria and won’t always lead to a change in band.
+Challenges to Council Tax bands must meet certain criteria and won’t always lead to a change in band.
+You must be aware that bands can be changed up or down.

-If you are struggling to pay your Council Tax bill please contact your local council, it is important you do so without delay.
+If you are struggling to pay your Council Tax bill please contact your local council.
+It is important you do so without delay, and it is much better to do this before you miss a payment.
 You can find a range of advice and support on the Advicelink Cymru website, or call the Advicelink Helpline on 0800 702 2020.

 Creating a fairer Council Tax system for Wales